MatthewFTang/AttentionalBlinkForwardEncoding/README.md

 Figure 8B requires EEGlab and Feildtrip to be on the MATLAB path

-The scripts for the behavioural data (Figures 2 and 3) should run very quickly (less than 1 mins).
+The scripts for the behavioural data (Figures 2 and 3) should run very quickly (less than 1 min).
 The scripts for EEG data will take around 20 mins for each participant on an older MacBook Pro.
 Will be considerably faster when run on a cluster.